rapidsai/cuxfilter/docs/source/installation.rst

 Installation
 ============

-Note: You need to have RAPIDS (cudf) installed for cuXfilter to work
+Note: You need to have RAPIDS (cudf) installed for cuxfilter to work

 1. Installing in a rapids docker container